flatspider/precourse-materials/README.md

 *Why this sequence?*
 Full Stack Open is the best online web development course we have found, and **Eloquent JS** is the best Javascript book.

+### Typescript

+tldr; learn [Typescript Basics] here.

+You might notice that none of this preparation is in typescript, and yet the course is completely in typescript.

+That's true.

+We care more about you understanding the fundamentals of programming the web than we care about any particular language, and javascript is (kind of) a simpler subset of typescript.

+THAT BEING SAID, Typescript is a better language (in our opinion), you should learn it (in our opinion), and we will require it in class from day one.

+Here is my favorite course on [Typescript Basics].

 ---

 [Full Stack Open Part 0b]: https://fullstackopen.com/en/part0/fundamentals_of_web_apps